awsdocs/aws-proton-user-guide/doc_source/parameters.md

 You can define and use parameters in your infrastructure as code \(IaC\) files to make them flexible and re\-usable\.
 You read a parameter value in your IaC files by referring to the parameter's name in the AWS Proton *parameter namespace*\.
 AWS Proton injects parameter values into the rendered IaC files that it generates during resource provisioning\.
 To process AWS CloudFormation IaC parameters, AWS Proton uses [Jinja](https://jinja.palletsprojects.com/en/2.11.x/)\.
 To process Terraform IaC parameters, AWS Proton generates a Terraform parameter value file and relies on the parametrization ability built into HCL\.

+With [CodeBuild provisioning](ag-works-prov-methods.md#ag-works-prov-methods-codebuild), AWS Proton generates an input file that your code can import\.
+The file is a JSON or HCL file, depending on a property in your template's manifest\.
+For more information, see [CodeBuild provisioning parameter details and examples](parameters-codebuild.md)\.

-You can refer to parameters in your environment, service, and component IaC files with the following requirements:
+You can refer to parameters in your environment, service, and component IaC files or provisioning code with the following requirements:
 + The length of each parameter name doesn't exceed 100 characters\.
 + The length of the parameter namespace and resource name combined doesn't exceed the character limit for the resource name\.